St. Lawrence species

 In October 2020, a fisherman caught a striped bass without stripes in the Miramichi River.
 This would be the first striped bass without stripes ever observed.

-Striped bass is a good source of Omega-3 fatty acids, protein, and vitamin B12.
+Striped bass is a good source of omega-3 fatty acids, protein and vitamin B12.

-Delicate, slightly sweet flavor.
+Delicate, slightly sweet flavour.
 Creamy flesh.

-OUR CULINARY ADVICE :
+OUR CULINARY ADVICE:

 • Given its endangered status, we do not recommend eating striped bass.